remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker.md

 cd remotelabz-worker
 ```

+# Installation
-Then, you should modify the `.env` file according to your environment
+You should modify the `.env` file according to your environment

 ``` bash
 sudo cp .env.dist .env